raphaelleroffo/raphaelleroffo.github.io/_posts/2022-01-23-advanced-tutorial5.md

 #### Troubleshooting:

-/!\ When you run this tool you may (or may not) run into an error in red.
+/!\ When you run this tool you may (or may not) run into a memory error in red that signals you've hit a memory limit on your computer.
 This is generated when you have exceeded the amount of data held in memory.
 You can try saving your changes, closing QGIS and reopening it and you should now be able to run the tool smoothly.

 ### 4.2 Conservation Areas